As cities get bigger, apartments get smaller.

 - Areca Palm: Increase humidity levels leading to respiratory benefits.

-- General air purifying plants: succulents (like aloe vera), dracaena, English Ivy, rubber plant, ferns, bamboo, indoor palm trees or our personal favorite the snake plant (which is extremely easy to look after)
+- General air purifying plants: succulents (like aloe vera), dracaena, English Ivy, rubber plant, ferns, bamboo, indoor palm trees or our personal favorite the snake plant (which is extremely easy to look after).

 Next, add in some plants that have dual use benefits (herbal or medicinal), like herbs and Aloe Vera.

-Finally, further beautify your space with some color popping aesthetic plants.
+Finally, beautify your space with some color popping aesthetic plants.
 If you have access to direct sunlight, plant some flowers and other adorable light-loving plants.

 Things like succulents, cacti, and air plants are especially lovely (and far lower maintenance than many flowering plants!) if you’re looking for something larger, a ficus tree is a great indoor plant that can survive for ages and grow quite big!

-Outdoor Garden Plants for a Balcony Garden:
+Outdoor Garden Plants for a Balcony Garden

-A true outdoor garden is pretty much limitless in planting potential (depending on your climate zone, of course) but for the sake of this article, we’ll assume you’re working with limited outdoor space.
+A true outdoor garden is pretty much limitless in planting potential (depending on your climate zone and sun exposure of course) but for the sake of this article, we’ll assume you’re working with limited outdoor space.

 For fire escape or balcony gardens, plant vines and other climbers in pots at the base of the railing that the vines may creep up.
-Consider Virginia Creeper for shade and Clematis for sun
+Consider Virginia Creeper for shade and Clematis for sun.

 If you have a pretty sunny balcony, you can plant veggies!
 Tomatoes and lettuce, for instance, love sun and grow well in pots.
 You can even plant peas along the balcony lattice and let them crawl up.